Religion in Rome: Classical period

 The Religio Romana (literally, the "Roman Religion") constituted the major religion of the city in antiquity.
 The first gods held sacred by the Romans were Jupiter, the highest, and Mars, the god of war, and father of Rome's twin founders, Romulus and Remus, according to tradition.
 The goddess Vesta became an important part of the Roman Pantheon at an early stage of the Roman Monarchy.
 The goddess Diana joined the Roman Pantheon during the Monarchy times as the central goddess uniting worship between Rome and several of its neighbors, thus creating the basis for a coalition.
 The goddess Juno was imported to Rome from the ancient city of Veii, after Veii fell to the Roman military, following a long period of wars between the two cities, during the time of the Roman Republic.
 Other gods and goddesses were honored in Rome and added to the Pantheon throughout the Monarchy and Republic periods.
 See Livy, Books 1–5.

 The Roman religion was largely concerned with interpreting divine messages (auguries) through natural occurrences (omens).
 However, Rome had no augurs of its own and largely relied upon Etruscan augurs to interpret the divine omens.
 For this reason, Rome was left without any augurs during its last war with Veii, an Etruscan city, and was forced to send envoys all the way to Greece, to consult the famous Oracle at Delphi.
 Livy, Book 5.

 Several other religions and imported mystery cults remained represented within its ever-expanding boundaries during the Roman Republic and Empire periods, including Judaism, whose presence in the city dates back from the Roman Republic and was sometimes forcibly confined to the Roman Ghetto, as well as Mithraism, until being superseded by Christianity, following the death of Emperor Constantine in the 4th century.
-Christianity was made the official religion of the Roman Empire in 380 by Emperor Theodosius I, allowing it to spread further and eventually wholly replace Mithraism in the Roman Empire.
+Christianity was made the official religion of the Roman Empire in 380 AD by Emperor Theodosius I, allowing it to spread further and eventually wholly replace Mithraism in the Roman Empire.